-Changing your diet can become just as effective as taking medications to treat your hypertension.
-Arguably one of the best things you can do is minimize your salt intake and unhealthy fats.
+Arguably one of the best things you can do for your blood pressure is to minimize intake of salt and unhealthy fats.
 But once you’ve excluded these, what are you left with to eat?

-To get the most out of your heart healthy diet, here are some of the best types of foods for blood pressure:
+Here are some of the best types of foods for improved blood pressure:

 - Beets & Other Nitrate Rich Foods